 - Threat Level - Does the organization or systems requiring remediation face numerous and/or significant threats?
 For example, public Web servers and internet accessible covered devices may face high threat levels.
 In general, timely remediation is critical for these systems.
 In contrast, for a covered device that is inaccessible from the Internet or other campus networks, remediation may be delayed for institutional needs because such a device usually faces a lower threat level.

 - Risk of compromise - What is the likelihood that a compromise will occur?
 If the vulnerability is easy to exploit, then remediation should be applied in a timely fashion as defined above.

 - Impact of compromise - What are the consequences of compromise?
 If the system is critical or contains sensitive data, then the remediation should be performed immediately.
-This holds true even for noncritical systems if a successful exploitation would lead to an attacker gaining full control of the system.
+This holds true even for noncritical systems if successful exploitation would lead to an attacker gaining full control of the system.

 - Create a database of remediations that need to be applied to covered devices.
-The remediation database should be used to track remediation progress and provide historical reference in follow-up incidents post-remediation.
+The remediation database should be used to track remediation progress and provide a historical reference in follow-up incidents post-remediation.

 - Verify remediation through targeted vulnerability re-scanning that focuses on specific software versions and vulnerabilities.

 - Measure the effectiveness of the patch and vulnerability management program and apply corrective actions as necessary.
 The vulnerability metrics should at a minimum include the following (on an annual basis):